Skip to main content

 • Kew Gardens is a protected area, so kids should not climb trees, play ball games, or pick flowers.

-• Free Wi-Fi is available onsite.
+• Free Wi-Fi is available on-site.

 • Kew Gardens is accessible to wheelchairs and mobility scooters (although certain attractions may be off-limits), and concession tickets are available.

-Kew Gardens is located in Richmond, roughly eight miles (30 kilometers) from central London, a journey of about 30 minutes by road or 25 minutes by London Underground.
+Kew Gardens is located in Richmond, roughly 8 miles (30 kilometers) from central London, a journey of about 30 minutes by road or 25 minutes by London Underground.
 The closest tube station is Kew Bridge Station on the District line, which is a short walk from the Elizabeth Gate at the park’s eastern border.
-You can also walk to the Lion Gate (southwest corner) from Richmond Station or the Victoria Gate (southern border) from Kew Gardens station.
+You can also walk to the Lion Gate (southwest corner) from Richmond Station or the Victoria Gate (southern border) from Kew Gardens Station.

 Kew Gardens is open year-round and the wide variety of seasonal plants and flowers make it worth visiting at different times of the year.
 The gardens are busiest from July through August, so plan to arrive early to avoid crowds.
 Early to mid-spring is a good time to see colorful flowers, while wintertime makes it easy to time your visit to coincide with one of the site’s many special holiday events.